iProov/web/README.md

 ## Introduction

-The HTML5 client integration requires backend API calls to our [REST API](https://secure.iproov.me/docs.html) and frontend integration to your web page.
+The HTML5 client is the iProov client for web browser based authentication.
+It can be integrated in a number of ways to support your web journeys for onboarding and authentication.

+Please note that to use the HTML5 client you will require Service Provider credentials.
+You can set these up automatically after registering your company on our [portal](https://portal.iproov.com/login).

+You will need to generate a token from your back-end to use with the HTML5 client.
+You can use the [API documentation](https://secure.iproov.me/docs.html) to make the relevant API calls and return the token to your front-end.

 The current published version is 2.0.0 beta 4 provided for customers and partners to integrate with stable API calls and customisation options.
 A small number of features are still in progress.
 Accordingly this version should be considered as beta and should not be used in full production.

 ## Quick Links
 - [iProov HTML5 Client v2.0.0 (beta)](#iproov-html5-client-v200-beta)